ppy/osu-wiki/wiki/Rules/Visual_Content_Considerations/en.md

 The image will be raised to a vote that must pass by a considerable majority, or will be automatically denied.
 The result of any vote is **final** and may not be overridden or raised for discussion again, unless the image is significantly altered in an attempt to resolve the problems with it.

-Any images used elsewhere on osu! (avatars, profile covers, userpage images, etc) are not subject to the voting process outlined above, and are instead left to the discretion of the Global Moderation Team.
+Images used elsewhere on osu! (avatars, profile covers, userpage images, etc) are not subject to the voting process outlined above, and are instead left to the discretion of the Global Moderation Team.

 At all times, the [osu!team](/wiki/People/The_Team) reserves the right to unilaterally declare any piece of content either valid or invalid at their discretion, regardless of any previous voting held on the matter.